rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

                                                         .create(creatableVirtualMachines);
 ```

-This returns a collection of the created virtual machines.
 Iterate over and inspect this object to verify the result of the batch creation of the virtual machine.

 ```java
 // list the IDs of each virtual machine created